 In year three we recommend you take a paid work placement.
-In 2012, about half of all students secured a placement in the game industry.
 Our dedicated professional employment team will provides you with help in preparing and securing a placement and a tutor will visit you and stay in touch during your placement.

 Prepare for your future career

 We can help you gain the skills and experience employers are looking for and prepare you for your future career.
 We offer you